 |Whole plant looks barren due to dropping of leaves.||Growth of the plant stops.|

-Although both conditions harm the plant, it is easier to take care of under-watered Pothos than overwatered ones.
+Although both conditions harm the plant, caring for under-watered Pothos is easier than overwatered ones.

 Thus, as a responsible plant grower, it is essential to check the signs of overwatering quickly before it can do further harm.
 Below are the symptoms that you may need to consider!

 As Pothos leaves, dedicate themselves to giving aesthetic décor, any yellow or brown patches can diminish their quality.

 However, sometimes deficiency of nitrogen also causes the yellowing of leaves.

 If the older leaves at the base of the plant start to turn yellow, then the overwatering is the source.

 Besides, Anaerobic conditions in the soil also cause the leaves to get unusually yellow, which may worry you.

 Anaerobic conditions arise when you keep Pothos in the soil containing excess water.
 In simple terms, you are smothering your plant.